MatthewDaggitt/agda-routing/README.md

 This library reasons about iterative asynchronous processes and network routing problems.
 It is organised in the same manner as the Agda standard library and contains extensions of several of the Agda standard library modules.
-The core contributions of this library can be found in the `RoutingLib.Asynchronous` and `RoutingLib.Routing` directories.
+The core contributions of this library can be found in the `RoutingLib.Iteration` and `RoutingLib.Routing` directories.
+The rest of the library contains various stuff that should probably be pushed to the standard library at some point, and is layed out correspondingly.

-## Asynchronous reasoning
+## Iterative algorithms

-* `RoutingLib.Asynchronous` contains a record type encoding parallelisations of iterative algorithms.
+* `RoutingLib.Iteration.Asynchronous.(Static/Dynamic)` contains a record type encoding parallelisations of dynamic and static iterative algorithms.

-* `RoutingLib.Asynchronous.Schedule` contains a formalisation of asynchronous schedules.
+* `RoutingLib.Iteration.Asynchronous.(Static/Dynamic).Schedule` contains a formalisation of

-* `RoutingLib.Asynchronous.Convergence.Conditions` contains various conditions that are sufficient to guarantee convergence.

-* `RoutingLib.Asynchronous.Convergence.Theorems` contains the top level proofs that the conditions are sufficient.

-* `RoutingLib.Asynchronous.Convergence.Proofs` contains the proofs of these theorems from `Parallel Asynchronous Algorithms for Discrete Data` by `A. Uresin` & `M. Dubois` and `Asynchronous iterations in ultrametric spaces` by `A. J. T. Gurney`.

-To use these results you should construct your synchronous iteration, show that it fulfils one of the conditions in `Convergence.Conditions` and then use the relevant theorem in `Convergence.Theorems`.
+  schedules for static and dynamic asynchronous iterations.

+* `RoutingLib.Iteration.Asynchronous.(Static/Dynamic).Convergence` contains theorems
+  about the properties required for convergence.

+* `RoutingLib.Iteration.Asynchronous.Dynamic.Convergence.ACOToSafe` contains a generalised
+  version of Uresin \& Dubois's proof [1] that the (dynamic) ACO conditions implies the iteration is convergent.

+* `RoutingLib.Iteration.Asynchronous.Dynamic.Convergence.UltrametricToACO` contains a
+  generalised version of Gurney's proof [2] that the (dynamic) ACO conditions implies the iteration is convergent.

 ## Routing proofs

 The author's main use for this library has been to apply this work to internet routing protocols based on the Distributed Bellman Ford (DBF) algorithm.

-* `RoutingLib.Routing.BellmanFord` contains an implementation of generalised distributed Bellman Ford-based routing algorithms.
+* `RoutingLib.Routing` contains various concepts used in next-hop routing.

+* `RoutingLib.Routing.Algebra` contains the definition of `RoutingAlgebra`s and `PathAlgebra`s.
+These
+  are used to represent a generic routing problem.

+* `RoutingLib.Routing.VectorBased.Asynchronous` contains a general model for an asynchronously implemented vector-based protocol.
+The model is agnostic to whether it the protocol is a distance-vector protocol or a path-vector protocol.

-* `RoutingLib.Routing.BellmanFord.Theorems` contains various proofs about distance-vector and path-vector protocols.
+* `RoutingLib.Routing.VectorBased.Asynchronous.Results` contains various convergence theorems
+  about distance-vector and path-vector protocols.

-* `RoutingLib.Routing.BellmanFord.Models.BGPLite` shows how the work may be used to create a safe-by-design protocol.
+* `RoutingLib.Routing.Protocols.BGPLite` shwos how the work may be used to create a safe-by-design protocol that contains many of the features of BGP including path inflation, communities, conditional policy and local preferences.

 ## Requirements